Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

   - the user-specified simulation frequency is now better managed (well-checked, absolutely, and the actual one is validated also relatively against the specified one, based on a user-specified tolerance)

-  - performance tracker has been improved and integrated to the engine (ex: see the ``enable_performance_tracker`` field in the deployment settings)
+  - performance tracker has been improved and integrated to the engine (e.g. see the ``enable_performance_tracker`` field in the deployment settings)

   - names have been homogenised, notably ``testFailed/1`` became ``test_failed/1``, ``testFinished/0`` became ``test_finished/0``, etc., and most macros for test or simulation cases are now better named and implemented as functions, whenever possible

-  - the host configuration file (ex: ``sim-diasca-host-candidates.txt``) can now support the specification of a per-host user name, notably to support cases where the login of a simulation user depends on the host
+  - the host configuration file (e.g. ``sim-diasca-host-candidates.txt``) can now support the specification of a per-host user name, notably to support cases where the login of a simulation user depends on the host

   - all computing nodes are now fully set-up and deployed in parallel, rather than one after the other; this is especially useful if having numerous nodes, as detecting them, network-wise, and having them process a deployment archive can last for some time, for each of these nodes; this induced major changes (see newly introduced class_ComputingHostManager); the issue of lingering nodes blocking sometimes some hosts has been fixed as well